 Chief among those paleontology pioneers was Othniel C. Marsh, America's very first Professor of Paleontology.
-Marsh lived in this stately sandstone mansion, set on a large, lush plot of land at the top of a hill in New Haven, Connecticut from 1881 until his death in 1899.
-During that period, Marsh was on the faculty at Yale, and traveled the nation hunting down new fossils and naming new species.
+Marsh lived in this stately sandstone mansion, set on a large, lush plot of land at the top of a hill in New Haven, Connecticut, from 1881 until he died in 1899.
+During that period, Marsh was on the faculty at Yale and traveled the nation hunting down new fossils and naming new species.
 His bitter rivalry with fellow pioneer paleontologist Edward Drinker Cope sparked the infamous "Bone Wars" that captivated the national press and began America's love affair with the prehistoric predators.

 The house, now known as Marsh Hall and used by Yale's School of Forestry, has been designated a National Historic Landmark in recognition of its original owner's contributions to American scientific understanding.

 One of the locks along the Erie Canal that gave Marsh's hometown its name.
 The extensive excavation required to build the canal, as seen here in the steep slopes leading down to it, unveiled much of the region's fossilized history, which Marsh began studying as a boy.